Enter your postcode, and find out when broadband is coming to your area, instantly.

-To find out if you already have access to a fibre network please visit our Can I get Fibre Broadband page.
+To find out if you already have access to a fibre network please visit https://checker.ofcom.org.uk/

 No. To get fibre broadband, you'll need to place an order with an Internet Service Provider (ISP) who offers this service.
-This is because fibre broadband uses a different technology and an engineer will need to visit your premises to install the necessary equipment.
+This is because fibre broadband uses a different technology and an engineer may need to visit your premises.

 There are several ISPs offering fibre broadband packages so you can shop around and choose the package that’s best for you.
 If you choose not to upgrade to fibre broadband, you'll be able to continue using your existing broadband service as normal.